majdjamal/fruit_classifier/README.md

 ## Abstract

 Deep networks are growing deeper and require more energy resources for training.
-Previous research has shown that the deep learning field will stop progressing if contributors do not produce lighter and efficient network architecture.
-This study utilizes MobileNet, which is the state-of-the-art network for mobile devices, to classify images of fruits and vegetables, and compares its performances to networks with more extensive architectures.
-Four networks were trained from randomly initialized weights and Transfer Learning using ImageNet weights.
-MobileNet trained with Transfer Learning produced a top-1 accuracy of 97.5% and performed like the more extensive network architectures.
-The larger networks required longer training sessions to converge.
-This study uses the top-1 MobileNet model to conclude a real-time image classification application that classifies fruits and vegetables and can be used by any computer that has a webcam.
+Previous research has shown that the deep learning field will stop progressing if contributors do not produce lighter and efficient network architectures.
+This study utilizes MobileNet, the state-of-the-art network for mobile devices, to classify images of fruits and vegetables, and compares its performances to networks with more extensive architectures.
+Networks were trained from randomly initialized weights and Transfer Learning using ImageNet weights.
+MobileNet trained with Transfer Learning produced a top-1 accuracy of 96.8% and performed like the more extensive network architectures.
+This study uses the top-1 MobileNet model to conclude a production-grade real-time image classification app of fruits and vegetables.

 ## Test The Program